 Indian companies are formed and incorporated according to the provisions given under the Companies Act, 2013.
-All the Indian companies are registered under the Companies Act, 2013 and work according to the procedure given under this Act.
+All Indian companies are registered under the Companies Act of 2013 and work according to the procedure provided under this Act.

-In this law note, we will learn about the nature and characteristics of a company.
-This will give us a basic understanding of what a company is and its existence.
+In this law note, you will learn about the nature and characteristics of a company.
+This will give you a basic understanding of what a company is and its existence.

 What Is a Company

 In simple words, a company is a business organization formed by an individual or group of individuals who work jointly to achieve a common goal or objective.

 A company incorporated under the Companies Act, 2013 has certain nature and characteristics, which make it a separate entity and also help us to understand the concept of a company, its functions and its features in society.

 - Company is an artificial person created by law.

 - Separate legal entity.

 - Company has a perpetual succession.

 - Transferability of shares.